nanoframework/nf-interpreter/targets/Nordic/9160_DK/README.md

 This hardware uses a proprietary bootloader.

-## Building nanoCLR for the 9160DK

-Follow the instructions in the Nordic directory for installing the Nordic Connect SDK.
-This must be done manually before building.

-The instructions in the Nordic directory provide the generic instructions for building.
-Specifically for this target, type:
-    cmake --preset Nordic_9160DK
-    cmake –build --preset Nordic_9160DK

-The resulting binary named merged.hex will be located in the build directory under
-    .\build\targets\Nordic\9160DK\zephyr
-as in
-    .\build\targets\Nordic\9160DK\zephyr\merged.hex

 ## Flashing nanoCLR

 The 9160DK hardware contains integrated JTAG debugging hardware.
 The micro-USB connector at the end of the board is used for programming/debugging the 9160 and provides logging output.